-Penn State Behrend offers an opportunity for students interested in living with others who share common interests and goals.
+Penn State Behrend offers opportunities for students interested in living with others who share common interests and goals.
 Special Living Options (SLOs) are open to students who have an interest in one of the themes.
 Students interested in an SLO can contact the Housing and Food Service Office for more information about how to request an SLO.

-The following SLOs are available at Behrend:
+The following SLOs are available at Behrend for 2019-2020:

 Discover House is a living-learning community designed by the Behrend Academic & Career Planning Center on behalf of the Division of Undergraduate Studies for students who want to make the most of their Penn State experience.
 In Discover House, a student learns about the University opportunities and academic programs so he/she can make an informed choice of major and create an exciting academic plan.
 Discover House students receive individualized attention from advisers and are offered special monthly programs and opportunities.
 It is an ideal environment to begin university life and transition to the on-campus living environment.
-Discover House is in Perry Hall and is for DUS students.
+Discover House is in a traditional hall and is for DUS students.